A Close Look at Higher Self and Ego

 The ego does have two forms: positive and negative.
 If we look at it positively, it allows us to make the best possible decisions for ourselves in various situations.
 However, ego can also be negative, and it can control our thoughts and action and make us think selfishly.
 However, we need to understand that in most cases, it was our ego’s attempt to take care of us- an act of self-defense.

 Now you might ask, how can we know which factor influences our decisions?
 It is simple, and you need to think deeply and focus on yourself.
 Reflect and analyze the different decisions you’ve made in different circumstances.
-Think about how they affected you, and what was your reaction to it?
+Think about how they affected you, and what your reaction to it was.

 However, if you have made choices that your heart feels happy with, which you know will be good for you despite not being wholly aware of it- it is your higher self guiding you.
 It is simply the energies in the universe aligning to let you make good decisions for yourself without any comebacks.
 It is the best for you!